Read below about the latest COVID updates and practicalities for your travels in Tanzania and our no risk payment terms.

-Tanzania entry requirements and corona travel regulations
+Entry requirements and corona travel regulations for Tanzania and Zanzibar

 - Wearing a face mask is advised when entering public spaces like supermarkets and government buildings, but not mandatory.
 Hand sanitisers are placed at the entrance of every building and your temperature will be measured.
 When eating in a restaurant / lodge or sitting on a terrace, wearing a face mask is not needed.